Is Small Business Health Insurance Cheaper Than Individual?

 • Employers may contribute towards the cost of small business health insurance, reducing the financial burden on individuals.

-• However, the cost of small business health insurance can vary depending on factors such as the number of employees and the specific coverage options chosen.
+• However, small business health insurance costs can vary depending on the number of employees and the specific coverage options.

 Frequently Asked Questions